pingcap/docs/query-execution-plan.md

 In the above query, TiDB estimates the number of rows in the output of `TableScan_18` as 19117643.00, based on the statistics of the `trips` table.
 The number of rows that meet the `start_date BETWEEN '2017-07-01 00:00:00' AND '2017-07-01 23:59:59'` condition is 8168.73.
 After the aggregation operation, there is only 1 result.

 The execution as illustrated in the above example is not efficient enough, though most of the calculation logic is pushed down to the TiKV Coprocessor.
-You can add an appropriate index to eliminate the full table scan of `trips` by `TableScan_18`, thereby accelerating the execution of the query:
+You can add an appropriate index to eliminate the full table scan on `trips` by `TableScan_18`, thereby accelerating the execution of the query:

 {{< copyable "sql" >}}